 Carpet tiles have been chosen by architects and interior designers for many years to dress the floor in commercial arenas.
 This is because they are known to be durable, value for money and of course, easily replaceable.

-Nowadays, with suppliers like modulyss and Tretford, designers are also guaranteed beautiful, luxurious and colourful carpet tile ranges as well.
+Nowadays, with suppliers like modulyss, designers are also guaranteed beautiful, luxurious and colourful carpet tile ranges as well.
 Many are suitable for hospitality, education and residential situations.

 What some people may not be aware of is that by using carpet tiles designers will already be helping the environment by creating less overall waste than other carpet options.